frgfm/Holocron/docs/source/models.rst

 Classification
 ==============

-Classification models expects a 4D image tensor as an input (N x C x H x W) and returns a 2D output (N x K).
+Classification models expect a 4D image tensor as an input (N x C x H x W) and returns a 2D output (N x K).
 The output represents the classification scores for each output classes.

 .. code:: python